 Section 4: How WSAFC stores your Personal Information

 1.WSAFC stores some personal information electronically through its registration system, ‘Friendly Manager’.
 And by way of third parties including but not limited to Grade Coordinators, Club Coaches, Team Coaches and Managers, and Tournament Organisers.
-WSAFC stores some personal information in paper form at 180 Meal Road, Western Springs 1022.
+WSAFC stores some personal information in paper form at 180 Meola Road, Western Springs 1022.